luxfhe/template-next/README.md

 > ⚠️ This template is outdated.
-Please refer to the updated version using Zama’s FHEVM v0.7 at [https://github.com/zama-ai/fhevm-react-template](https://github.com/zama-ai/fhevm-react-template).
+Please refer to the updated version using LuxFHE’s FHEVM v0.7 at [https://github.com/luxfhe-ai/fhevm-react-template](https://github.com/luxfhe-ai/fhevm-react-template).